Skip to main content

 How to calculate food cost percentage

-Food cost % is the share of your food revenue that gets consumed by ingredient cost.
-It’s the single most important number in a restaurant’s kitchen P&L.
+Food cost percentage is the share of your food revenue that gets consumed by ingredient cost.
+It is the single most important number in a restaurant’s kitchen P&L. The formula is four inputs and one division.

 Food cost % = (Beginning Inventory + Purchases − Ending Inventory) ÷ Food Sales × 100